tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze.md

 Simplify your application centric discovery with Tidal Analyze.

+## Gathering your domains and URLs

+Simply save a list of URLs or FQDNs in a text file and use that as input.

+Or use the [discovery command](discover.html) to scan your network and DNS to gather a list of relevant domains.

 ## Analyzing FQDNs and URLs
-As it happens, most folks have multiple applications in their environment that they would like to assess and migrate to the cloud.

-There are three ways you can analyze your applications and determine its technologies and networks.

-- Simply save a list of URLs or FQDNs in a text file and use that as input.
+Now that we have our relevant domains and URLs in *my_urls.txt*, we can analyze them with:

-    `` tidal analyze my_urls.txt ``
+    `` tidal analyze my_urls.txt --upload `

-- You can also utlize the standard output of URLs and FQDNs from Tidal Discover as input.

-    `` tidal discover --plan my_plan.yml  | tidal analyze ``
+{% include tip.html content="You can also utilize the standard output of URLs and FQDNs from [Tidal Discover](discover.html) as input.<br/><br/> `` tidal discover --plan my_plan.yml  | tidal analyze --upload``"  %}

-- Lastly, you can save the outputted URLs and FQDNs from Tidal Discover as a file to analyze at a later time.

-    `` tidal discover --plan my_plan.yml -f my_urls.txt ``
+{% include callout.html content="Are you running this behind a firewall or in a private network?
+No problem, drop the `--upload` flag, continue on and then checkout the Uploading to your account section below. " type="primary" %}

 ## Uploading to Tidal Migrations API